ufal/mtmonkey/install/README.md

   E.g.: `192.168.1.10:stable:en-de` if the models to be used on `192.168.1.10` are located in `/mnt/share/models-stable/en-de`.

-  The model directories must contain `moses.ini` for translation model and `recaser.moses.ini` for recasing  model; both files must contain *relative* paths to other files.
+  The model directories must contain `moses.ini` for translation model (and `recaser.moses.ini` for recasing  model if needed); both files must contain *relative* paths to other files.
 If you need to use a different setting, you must modify workers configuration in the `~$USER/mt-$VERSION/config` directory.